 A. Purpose.
-The purpose of the home business regulations is to allow for limited commercial activity within residences while ensuring that all commercial activity remains incidental to the residential use and does not interfere with the residential character of the neighborhood through noise, traffic, safety hazards, or other public nuisances that may be generated.
+The purpose of the home business regulations is to allow for limited commercial activity within dwelling units while ensuring that all commercial activity remains incidental to the primary use based on the underlying zoning and does not interfere with the character of the neighborhood through the creation of disproportionate levels of noise, traffic, safety hazards, or other public nuisances that may be generated.

 B. Applicability.
-Home businesses are allowed in all residential zones of the City as an accessory use to an existing dwelling unit.
+Home businesses are allowed in all residential, multifamily, and mixed-use zones of the City as an accessory use to an existing dwelling unit.
 A business license shall be required for all home businesses.
 In addition, the Administrator may impose conditions to mitigate any potential adverse impacts on surrounding uses and may consider the need to limit the hours of operation of a home business.

 C. Requirements.
 The following standards shall apply to all home businesses.
 An applicant wishing to apply for a business license for a home business must demonstrate compliance with these standards prior to obtaining a business license.

 1. Location.
-A home business shall be carried on wholly within the principal building or within an accessory structure.
-No home business, or any storage connected with a home business shall be allowed outside of the principal building or accessory structure, except as allowed for family day care providers.
+A home business shall be carried on wholly within the principal building, dwelling unit, or within an accessory structure.
+No home business, or any storage connected with a home business, shall be allowed outside of the principal building, dwelling unit, or accessory structure, except as allowed for family day care providers.
 Where an accessory dwelling unit exists, a home business may be conducted in both the primary dwelling unit and the accessory dwelling unit.

 3. Size.
 No more than 25 percent of the gross floor area of the principal dwelling unit may be used for the home business.
 In the case of home businesses being conducted within accessory structures or detached accessory dwelling units, there shall be no size restriction placed upon the usable area for the home business.